Shicheng-Guo/BIS180L_web/_posts/2015-03-31-Creating_BIS180L_virtual_machine.md

 # linux installation

 Start with [lubuntu](http://lubuntu.net/) 14.04.
 Download 64 bit disk image.
 Insert .iso into virtual CD drive.
 Boot virtual machine from CD drive.
 Follow standard installation procedures.
 Use 30GB dynamic virtual disk.
-It is not much slower than a fixed size and makes transfer the image *much* faster.
+It is not much slower than a fixed size and makes transferring the image *much* faster.

 **username** bis180lstudent